gvwilson/thirdbit/src/fiction/santas/index.md

 she added with a wicked grin.

 The burly santa wiped his eyes on a sleeve that Finner could have used as a sleeping bag.
-"The elves were helpin' me load up the stagecoach for a delivery, just like they always do, an' then *blam!*"
+"We were all set to make the grab, and then *bam*!"
 He smacked a meaty fist into an equally meaty palm.
 "There they were,
 all over us.
-I tried to fight 'em off, Vidancia, I swear."
+I tried to fight 'em, Vidancia, I swear."
 His lower lip trembled.

-"I know you did," Gran-Granna said gently.
-"What about your elves?"

-"Out through the emergency chimney," the second santa said.
-She shifted and winced.
-"They're safe.
-At least,
-as safe as anyone right now."
+Gran-Granna tumbly pursed her lips.
+"That's twice now,"
+she said to the second santa,
+who nodded and then winced

-She turned her gaze on Finner.
+before turning her gaze on Finner.

 Something very much like a mild electric shock ran down his spine as her dark eyes locked with his.
 "And who's this?" she asked.

-Before anyone could answer there was another pair of *thumps* upstairs.
+Before anyone could answer there was another pair of thumps upstairs.
-"Well," a somewhat disappointed voice buzzed a moment later.
+"Well," a voice buzzed a moment later.
 "It's not exactly a palace, is it?"

-The burly santa growled and reached for his ax.
+The burly santa growled and pulled his ax off his back with a complicated shrug.
-The one on the stairs struggled to her feet.
+The santa on the stairs struggled to her feet.
 "They're here," she spat.

 "So it appears,"